phoenixpereira/react-polaroid-photo-deck/README.md

-# Polaroid Style Photo Deck
+# React Polaroid Photo Deck

-A beautiful polaroid style photo deck.
-Inspired by https://github.com/ikefakis/react-polaroid-photo-deck.
+A React-based polaroid-style photo deck that allows you to showcase your images in a visually appealing way.
+This project features drag-and-drop functionality for organising your image folders.
+It also has smooth, automatic animations, making viewing photos interactive and dynamic.

 ## Getting Started